greenelab/covid19-review/content/95-ismms-himc-appendix.md

 patients.
 The understanding of antibody responses and their half-life during and after SARS CoV2 infection is important and warrants further investigations.

+#### Credit

+*This review was undertaken by Zafar Mahmood and edited by K Alexandropoulos as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Restoration of leukomonocyte counts is associated with viral clearance in COVID-19 hospitalized patients